m-roeck/propel/README.md

-Your structured repository for data, reports, and tools designed to facilitate decarbonization is well-organized and informative.
-The separation of reports into their own category enhances clarity and accessibility.
-Below is the refined structure incorporating the suggested changes, with "Reports" now distinctly highlighted in its section for easier navigation and reference:

 # Data, Reports & Tools to Propel Decarbonization

 This repository acts as a crucial resource hub, aggregating pivotal data, reports, and tools that are instrumental in driving decarbonization across different sectors.
 It is designed to offer insights, facilitate strategy formulation, and enable effective action plans for minimizing carbon footprints and bolstering sustainability endeavors.